|Friends of Harbison State Forest||Columbia, SC |

 Recent Trail Work

-Hope you had a chance to see the improvements made
+We hope you had a chance to enjoy the new section

 We will have plenty of opportunities for you to

 get involved.
 We are excited about the trail

 improvements and reroutes and need your help to

 continue the progress.
 Please watch for work day

 Trail Work News